dudany/ai-infra-landscape.github.io/README.md

 Guidelines:
 - Keep summaries short and comparison-friendly.
 - Prefer official docs and GitHub links.
-- Use existing `family` and `category` values so cards render in the right place.
+- Use existing `layer` and `component` values so cards render in the right place.
 1. Edit the relevant file based on what you're changing:
    - Visual styles → `styles.css`
    - Theme behavior → `js/theme-manager.js`
    - Grid layout/rendering → `js/landscape.js`
-   - Diagram view → `js/mermaid-diagram.js`
    - Tool modals → `js/modal.js`

 2. Test locally by opening `index.html` in a browser

 3. Data is loaded from `data/tools_descriptions.json` (includes `gitmcp_url` auto‑derived from `github_url`)

-## Architecture Diagram

-The architecture diagram uses Mermaid's `architecture-beta` syntax with:
-- Grouped hierarchies (families as groups)
-- Relevant icons for each service
-- Nested category services within family groups

-## Browser Support

-- Modern browsers (Chrome, Firefox, Safari, Edge)
-- Requires JavaScript enabled
-- Uses CSS Grid and Flexbox